SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 Receive, O my dearest God, this my good intention; give me Thy holy benediction with efficacious grace to keep me from mortal sin through all my life, but particularly this day, in which 1 desire and purpose to receive all the Indulgences which 1 am capable of receiving, and to assist, were it possible, at all the Masses which are celebrated this day throughout the whole world, applying all in supplication for the holy souls in Purgatory, that they may be freed from detention in its pains and come quickly before the face of God.
 So be it.
-Act of Supplication to Obtain of God the General Pardon of Sins, and Every Other Gift Consistent with Eternal Salvation O my omnipotent God, Who art infinite in all Thy admirable attributes, but art especially rich in compassion, and art ever urged by that love of Thine, by which Thou so liberally grantest what we humbly and with lively faith petition for; Who  my omnipotent God, Who art infinite in all Thy admirable attributes, but art especially rich in compassion, and art ever urged by that love of Thine,
+# Act of Supplication to Obtain of God the General Pardon of Sins
+O my omnipotent God, Who art infinite in all Thy admirable attributes, but art especially rich in compassion, and art ever urged by that love of Thine, by which Thou so liberally grantest what we humbly and with lively faith petition for; Who  my omnipotent God, Who art infinite in all Thy admirable attributes, but art especially rich in compassion, and art ever urged by that love of Thine,